To What Type of Logic Does the "Tetralemma" Belong?: Appendix II. Contradiction and excluded middle

 \ref [6] H. Putnam, ``Is Logic Empirical?'', in {\it Boston Studies in the Philosophy of Science vol. 5}, M. Wartofsky and R. Cohen, eds.
 (Humanities Press, New York, 1969), pp. 216-241

 \ref [7] David Finkelstein, ``Matter, Space and Logic'', in {\it Boston Studies in the Philosophy of Science vol. 5}, M. Wartofsky and R. Cohen, eds.
 (Humanities Press, New York, 1969), pp. 199-215

-\ref [8] Rafael D. Sorkin, ``An exercise in `anhomomorphic logic'~'', \journaldata{Journal of Physics: Conference Series (JPCS)}{67}{012018}{2007}, a special volume edited by L. Diosi, H-T Elze, and G. Vitiello, and devoted to the Proceedings of the DICE-2006 meeting, held September 2006, in Piombino, Italia. \eprint{arxiv quant-ph/0703276} , \lbr \hpf{http://www.physics.syr.edu/~sorkin/some.papers/}
+\ref [8] Rafael D. Sorkin, ``An exercise in `anhomomorphic logic'~'', \journaldata{Journal of Physics: Conference Series (JPCS)}{67}{012018}{2007}, a special volume edited by L. Diosi, H-T Elze, and G. Vitiello, and devoted to the Proceedings of the DICE-2006 meeting, held September 2006, in Piombino, Italia. \eprint{arxiv quant-ph/0703276} , \lbr \eprint{http://www.pitp.ca/personal/rsorkin/some.papers/}